Florals and lace dominate at Preen, Roland Mouret fashion shows

 Mouret, whose dresses are worn by celebrities and royals, chose an overall fluid, loose silhouette for the collection, using a pastel color palette as well as some graphics and prints for the outfits.

 He said his line “plays with an introvert sexuality” and looked to female independence.
-Show notes said the French designer drew “thematically from the 1974 softcore pornographic film Emmanuelle, with its subtext that spoke for women to unapologetically own their sexuality” through to the #metoo and #timesup movements against sexual harassment.
+Show notes said the French designer drew “thematically from the 1974 softcore pornographic film Emmanuelle, with its sub-text that spoke for women to unapologetically own their sexuality” through to the #metoo and #timesup movements against sexual harassment.

 “Women across the world have found strength through the community of shared experiences,” Mouret said.
 “Women are the voice of our society, and this is what I want to express in the collection.”